hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>For
-example, in Switzerland, there are intelligent traffic lights, which turn green when they "see" that a car is near traffic lights, and that on the other side is not passing any car.&nbsp;</p>
+<p>For example, in Switzerland, there are intelligent traffic lights, which turn green when they "see" that a vehicle is nearing traffic lights, and that there are no other passing vehicles. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>This,
-like others, are examples of how objects take "life" , and how these objects can be connected to each other and to real-life everyday.
+<p>This, like others, are examples of how objects take "life", and how these objects can be connected to each other and to real-life everyday.
 Here is the future described by Orwell and dystopian novels, in the present.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->